+Ste Action

+p

-Step Action 1 Click on the 'Export to CSV' icon () in the Rule Composer toolbar.
+1 Click on the 'Export to CSV' icon () in the Rule Composer toolbar.

 The 'Windows Browser' dialog displays.

 2 Browse to the required file location and type in a name for the .csv file to export the data into.
 3 Click on the Save button to export the data.